joshjohanning/joshjohanning.github.io/_posts/2022-02-07-github-apps.md

 - Each organization can only own up to [100 GitHub Apps](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps)
 - You'll have to be an [organization owner](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#organization-owners) to create an app that's owned by the organization, and only organization owners can install a GitHub App
+    - Non-organization owners can be designated as [GitHub App managers](https://docs.github.com/en/apps/maintaining-github-apps/about-github-app-managers) to be able to create and update GitHub Apps owned by the organization (this is a better way than being owned by a user account)
-    - Non-organization owners can create a personal app and request it to be installed by the org, but it will be owned by the user and not the organization
+    - Non-organization owners can also create a GitHub App owned by their user account and request it to be installed by the org, but it will be owned by the user and not the organization (not recommended)
 - Each installation access token is only valid for a [maximum of one hour](https://docs.github.com/en/rest/reference/apps#create-an-installation-access-token-for-an-app)
+  - But the fact that it does expire is a good thing!
-- GitHub Apps [can't be used to authenticate to GitHub Packages](https://github.com/orgs/community/discussions/26920) (have to use personal access tokens for this)
+- GitHub Apps [can't be used to authenticate to GitHub Packages](https://github.com/orgs/community/discussions/26920) (have to use a personal access token)
 - If you make a [GitHub App private](https://docs.github.com/en/enterprise-cloud@latest/developers/apps/managing-github-apps/making-a-github-app-public-or-private), other apps can't see it / interact with it
   - Example: You can't use GitHub App A to modify a branch protection policy to let GitHub App B to bypass the policy if GitHub App B is private - GitHub App B would have to be a Public app